Web Loom logo

 • Store — UI-only ephemeral state (sidebar open, active tab, theme)

-• Signals / Observables — reactive primitives that propagate changes through the graph
+• Signals — the reactive primitives (from @web-loom/signals-core) that propagate changes through the graph; RxJS is available as an optional interop, not a core dependency

 • Notifications — user-facing feedback (toasts, alerts)